 To see and hear one of the city’s impressive works of art you’ll have to walk to the Taylor Library to see the Corpus Clock.
 The clock is more of an art display than an actual functioning clock because it doesn’t always tell you the accurate time.

-For a bigger dose of art, you can visit The Fitzwilliam Museum free of charge.
-Here you’ll find treasures from all over the world including paintings, ornaments and trinkets.
 After touring the museum, you can experience the city on the water and take a punt down the river.
 You can either do the punting yourself or relax and enjoy the ride while someone else does it for you.

-To finish your day on a high note you can climb up 123 steps at St Mary’s church and get a mesmerising view of Cambridge from above.
+To finish your day on a high note you can climb up the steps at St Mary’s church and get a mesmerising view of Cambridge from above.
 Of course, nothing beats unwinding with a pint at one of Cambridge’s many pubs.

 Day Tours from London to Cambridge